Citation-based and altmetric measures can show impact of an individual research publication. They can help answer the following questions:

 In SCOPUS you will see, in the Metrics window, number of citations received to date, together with percentile position in relation to similar publications (subject area and publication date).
 Field-weighted citation impact shows how the citation rate compares to the average (baseline) for the similar publication.
 In the example below, this publicationhas 5986 citations which places it in the 99th percentile of the distribution of all similar publications and shows its field-weighted impact as being 61.59 times above the average for similar publications.

 If your publication does not have Highly Cited or Hot Paper badge, you can still benchmark its performance against similar documents.
 Pitt's subscription to Web of Science, provides access to Essential Science Indicators (ESI) allowing you to understand baselines and citation distributions across across 22 subject categories for papers published in the last ten years.
-The screenshots below show ESI baseline and percentile tables (updated for July 2015).
+The screenshots below show ESI baseline and percentile tables (updated for May 2019).
 These tables are updated six times a year.
 Access, up to date tables here.
 Also, you can view a short tutorial on how to read and interpret the baselines tables here.

 While SCOPUS does not publish baselines or percentiles tables, each publication indexed in SCOPUS shows citation count, citation benchmarking and field-weighted citation impact.

 In Web of Science, from the bibliographic detail page, you can follow the "Times Cited" link to generate a list of citing documents.
 Then, run "Analyze Results" function for a wealth of information about publications citing your paper.
 You can understand geographic impact (countries, institutions and individuals citing your research), disciplinary impact (disciplinary mapping of papers citing your research) or range and impact of citing journals.
-View a short tutorial below on how to use "Analyze Results" function in Web of Science.
+View a short tutorial on how to use "Analyze Results" function in Web of Science.